brookk16/Think-IT/README.md

 Modern styling was used, with brighter colours to clearly display data, along with custom tooltips and descriptive labels to avoid any confusion.

-Please click [here](https://think-it-brookk.c9users.io/Course/think-it_wireframe.png), if you would like to see a wireframe of the orignal requirement.
+A wireframe of the orignal requirement can be found within the "Course" file (think-it_wireframe.png).

 ## Features